 Published online: November 27, 2021

-This finding suggests that alteration of gut microbiota may play an important role in the pathogenesis of both CDI and NAFLD.
-NAFLD associated metabolic syndrome may contribute significantly to the gut dysbiosis and cause increased risk for CDI and its complications.
-This study provides potential directions for future prospective clinical research to identify the clinical meaningfulness of interactions between gut microbiota, gut immunity and systemic inflammation.
-The study may open the door for potential microbiota therapeutic targets and manipulation as future treatment options for chronic liver diseases.
+Core Tip: This study demonstrated that patients hospitalized with Clostridioides difficile infection (CDI) and coexisting nonalcoholic fatty liver disease (NAFLD) had more favorable overall outcomes but higher rates of intestinal complications when compared to those with alcoholic liver disease and viral liver disease individually, which suggests altering gut microbiota may play an essential role in the pathogenesis of both CDI and NAFLD.
+NAFLD-associated metabolic syndrome may contribute significantly to gut dysbiosis and increase risk for CDI and its complications.
+This study provides potential directions for future prospective clinical research to identify the clinical meaningfulness of interactions between the gut microbiota, gut immunity and systemic inflammation.